Kanye West albums discography

 West's seventh studio album, The Life of Pablo (2016), made history by becoming the first album to top the Billboard 200, predominantly from streaming, while also having the second-highest total of first-week streams for an album.
-In June 2018, West released both his eighth studio album, Ye, and his second collaborative album, Kids See Ghosts (with Kid Cudi).
+In June 2018, West released both his eighth studio album, Ye (2018), and his second collaborative album, Kids See Ghosts (with Kid Cudi).
 His ninth studio album, Jesus Is King (2019), became West's first to top the Top Christian Albums, and Top Gospel Albums charts.
 His tenth studio album, Donda (2021), recorded the second-biggest first week performance in Spotify's history.
-Donda 2, a demo album, was released in February 2022 via the Stem Player.
-In February 2024, he released the collaborative album Vultures 1 with Ty Dolla Sign, which became his 11th consecutive album to debut at No. 1 on the Billboard 200, the most of any artist.
-In August 2024, he followed up with Vultures 2, again collaborating with Ty Dolla Sign; the album debuted at No. 2 on the Billboard 200.
+Donda 2 (2022), his eleventh studio album, was released in February 2022 via the Stem Player.
+In February 2024, he released his third collaborative album Vultures 1 (2024) with Ty Dolla Sign, which became his 11th consecutive album to debut at number one on the Billboard 200, the most of any artist.
+In August 2024, he followed up with his fourth collaborative album Vultures 2 (2024), again collaborating with Ty Dolla Sign; the album debuted at two on the Billboard 200.

-West re-released Donda 2 onto streaming services in April 2025, making it his eleventh studio album.
-His first visual album, Bully V1, was released in March 2025, and was an unfinished version of his upcoming twelfth studio album, Bully (2025).
+West’s twelfth studio album, Bully (2026), was announced in September 2024.
+Several work-in-progress versions, each featuring different tracklists, were released in March 2025.
+During its development, West rereleased Donda 2 to streaming services in April 2025, making it commercially available for the first time.
+Originally scheduled for mid-2025, Bully had faced several delays, before finally being released on March 28, 2026.